exakat/exakat-docs/Reference/Rules/Functions/ExceedingTypehint.rst

 ++++++++++++++++++

   The typehint is not fully used in the method.
 Some of the defined methods in the typehint are unused.
 A tighter typehint could be used, to avoid method pollution.
+Tight typehint prevents the argument from doing too much.
+They also require more maintenance : creation of dedicated interfaces, method management to keep all typehint tight.

 .. code-block:: php